 In 1976, SCCHA signed an agreement to administer the Housing Choice Voucher program on behalf of the City of San José.
-This agreement allows SCCHA to operate under one Annual Plan, one Administrative Plan, and one combined MTW Plan for both housing authorities.
-In accordance with this agreement, this activity was implemented in FY2009 to permit SCCHA to waive regulation 24 CFR 982.404(f) and to continue to operate one combined waiting list for both the City of San José and the County of Santa Clara.
+This agreement allows SCCHA to operate under one Annual Plan, one Administrative Plan, and one combined MTW plan for both housing authorities.
+In accordance with this agreement, in FY2009, this activity was implemented to permit SCCHA to waive regulation 24 CFR 982.404(f), and to continue to operate one combined waiting list for both the City of San José and the County of Santa Clara.
 This activity allows SCCHA to operate a joint waiting list for the Housing Choice Voucher (HCV) and the Project Based Voucher (PBV) Programs.

-In FY2021, SCCHA changed the structure of its waiting list system to a permanently open interest list.
+SCCHA changed the structure of its waiting list system to a permanently open interest list, which was launched in FY2021.
 As with the waiting list, SCCHA operates one combined interest list for both the City of San José and County of Santa Clara.

-SCCHA continues to operate the joint interest list for the Housing Choice Voucher (HCV) and the Project-Based Voucher (PBV) Programs.
+SCCHA will continue to operate this joint interest list for the Housing Choice Voucher (HCV) and the Project-Based Voucher (PBV) Programs.

-There are no planned non-significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any non-significant changes or modifications to this activity and its authorizations.

-There are no planned changes to the activity's metrics, baselines, nor benchmarks.
+There are no planned changes to the activity's metrics, baselines, or benchmarks.

-There are no planned significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any significant changes or modifications to this activity and its authorizations.